Lumbar Spinal Stenosis

 - Spinal fracture.

-The most common symptom is leg pain that happens when you walk or stand and feels better when you sit.
-You feel pain in your legs, because the nerve roots that pass through the lower spine extend to the legs.
+The most common symptom of lumbar spinal stenosis is leg pain that happens when you walk or stand but feels better when you sit.
+You feel pain in your legs because the nerve roots that pass through the lower spine extend to the legs.
 Symptoms occur when these nerve roots get squeezed.

 Other symptoms may include: